-|Search 2,000,000,000 decimal digits of Pi, E, the Square Root of 2 and 500M digits of Phi (the Golden Ratio) for the first occurrence of a numeric string, or return 100 digits beginning from the specified starting position (excluding the first whole number digit).|
+|Search 2 x 109 decimal digits of Pi, E, the Square Root of Two and 5 x 108 digits of Phi (the Golden Ratio) for the first occurrence of a numeric string, or display a specified number of digits from a given starting position.|

 |Search Totals||Searches by Type|